 Usually, cervical insufficiency is not identified until after preterm delivery occurs for the first time.

 The diagnosis of cervical insufficiency is suspected in women with risk factors or characteristic symptoms or signs.
 Then, transvaginal ultrasonography is done.
-Results are most accurate after 16 wk gestation.
+Results are most accurate after 16 weeks gestation.
 Suggestive ultrasonographic findings include

 Restricting cerclage to such patients does not appear to increase risk of preterm delivery and reduces the number of cerclages currently being done by two thirds.
 Evidence suggests that cerclage may help prevent preterm delivery in women who have a history of idiopathic preterm delivery and whose cervix is < 2.0 cm long.

-If preterm labor is suspected after 22 to 23 wk, corticosteroids (to accelerate fetal lung maturation) and modified activity (modified rest) may also be indicated (2).
+If preterm labor is suspected after 22 to 23 weeks, corticosteroids (to accelerate fetal lung maturation) and modified activity (modified rest) may also be indicated (2).